cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ### How gRPC Fits in Modern Application Architectures

 gRPC is a robust solution that plays a pivotal role in modern application architectures.
 It effectively addresses the challenges of efficient, reliable communication in distributed systems, particularly in microservices-based architectures.
-In scenarios where services often need to interact with each other in low-latency, high-throughput situations, gRPC's use of HTTP/2 and Protocol Buffers provides performance benefits, such as reduced payload sizes, multiplexing, and bidirectional streaming.
-These features are essential for maintaining scalability and responsiveness in complex systems, instilling confidence in its reliability.
+In scenarios where services often need to interact with each other in low-latency, high-throughput situations, gRPC's use of HTTP/2 and Protobuf provides performance benefits, such as reduced payload sizes, multiplexing, and bidirectional streaming.
+These features are essential for maintaining scalability and responsiveness in complex systems.

 Beyond microservices, gRPC seamlessly integrates into cloud-native ecosystems.
 Its service discovery, which allows services to find and communicate with each other without hard-coding their locations, and load balancing support, which distributes incoming network traffic across a group of backend servers, align well with container orchestration platforms like Kubernetes.
 By using gRPC with tools such as Envoy or Istio, developers can implement advanced networking features like retries, circuit breaking, and traffic shaping, all while maintaining efficient communication between services.
 This makes gRPC a natural fit for building resilient, scalable applications in cloud environments.